lecritch/dtrees_sea-chi-ds/README.md

 5. Feature Importances
 6. Grid Search

-# Quick and Dirty Model
+# FSM and Metric Discussion

 If you were building a model for the animal shelter, which metric would you focus on?